CatiaMachado997/TimeTableGenerator/solution_v3/docs/PROJECT_OVERVIEW.md

 - **Performance**: Schedules 60+ courses in under a second

 ## Major Improvements
-- Switched from a 200-period to a 30-period per day system to match real university data
+- Switched from a 200-period to a 30-period per day system to match real data
 - Added robust data import scripts for real and test datasets
 - Created flexible import for new datasets with the same structure
 - Added comprehensive constraint validation and reporting